maclover7/meta/README.md

 # meta

-A standard set of gem release tools for Rails and its sub-projects.
+A standard set of gem maintence and release tools for Rails and its sub-projects.

 ---